jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

   - `newline`: `lf` or `crlf` (Windows), to match the environment used to build the reference release in Central Repository,
 - `command`: the effective rebuild command to match output in Central Repository
 - `buildinfo`: the location where to find the [`.buildinfo` file](https://reproducible-builds.org/docs/jvm/) that is generated during rebuild to record output fingerprints
+- `issue`: the url of an issue tracking the reproducibility issue, if release not reproducible and issue was created

 ### Known Simplifications